Qring99/Livescore-Scraper/README.md

      ```bash
      node livescore.js
      ```
+## Important Notice for Apify Users:
+If you run this tool on Apify, it will execute successfully, but the output filesâFixtures.json and output.txtâwill not be saved locally.
+This is due to how Apify handles file storage.
+Unlike a traditional local environment, Apify does not support direct file saving using fs.writeFile() or fs.createWriteStream().
+Instead, Apify stores output in its Key-Value Store, which requires a different method to access your data.

+For the best experience, we highly recommend installing and running this tool on your local machine, where you can properly generate and access Fixtures.json and output.txt.

+However, if you choose to run the tool on Apify, you can still view the logs:

+1. Go to the Apify Console after the run is complete.

+2. Click "View Full Logs" to see how the output was saved in output.txt.

+This will help you understand where the output is stored within Apifyâs enviro

 ## Contact & Customization
 Want to tweak this script for your own needs or extract additional data not currently included?
 I'd be happy to help!
 Reach out to me at qring99@gmail.com (mailto:qring99@gmail.com) for custom modifications tailored to your expectations---whether it's adding new features, adjusting the output, or scraping different stats.
 Let's make it work for